 Cowles Mountain is a very heavily trafficked trail in San Diego located within Mission Trails Regional Park.
 The peak was named after an early ranching pioneer who settled El Cajon in 1877 by the name of George A. Cowles.
 A little known fun fact is that most people pronounces this peak wrong.
 The correct pronunciation is actual like the word coal.
 The peak of Cowles Mountain is the tallest peak within the San Diego City limit at 1,593 feet.

+are great for how close to the city this trail is.
 However, because of the ease of accessibility, it’s my personal opinion that Cowles Mountain is ridiculously overcrowded.
-There’s also a large amount of inconsiderate people filling the air with whatever they’re listening to with their backpack speakers.
+There’s also a large amount of inconsiderate people filling the air with whatever music they’re listening to on their speakers.
 The crowds have unfortunately also become an opportunity for the scum of the earth to prey on all the parked vehicles in the area.
 The parking lot and Golfcrest Street is littered with broken car glass from those whose cars have been broken into.
-So, make sure you keep all important things out of view or better yet, take them with you or leave them at home.Despite the negatives, Cowles Mountain is still a fun hike
+Make sure you keep all important things out of view or better yet, take them with you or leave them at home.Despite the negatives, Cowles Mountain is still a fun hike

 ?
 Please post your photos in or leave an update to the trail conditions in the comments section.